benber86/retropgf_grants/vyper.md

 OP Stack:
 - Vyper's commitment to security through its language design choices and stringent audit process increases the security of the OP Stack.
 - Vyper contributes to language diversity on Optimism, thereby reducing the risk of a systemic failure arising from vulnerabilities in a single programming language.
 - The Vyper team's continued efforts to bring optimizations to the compiler enhance the efficiency of the OP stack.

 Developer Ecosystem:
 - Major projects such as Curve, Lido, Perpetual Protocol, Velodrome Finance and Yearn all used Vyper contracts as part of their Optimism deployments.
 - Vyper has been used by the Velodrome Finance team to develop contracts for on-chain analytics API (https://warpcast.com/stas/0xef2a44).
 By offering a Python-like syntax and integrating with Python tooling such as Jupyter, Vyper significantly lowers the barrier of entry for the existing large community of Python developers.
+- By drastically reducing the size of compiled binaries, Vyper lets developers make more complex contracts without running into the size limitations of the EVM.

 #### Impact metrics